@Daringpeter

 (2020/10/10 09:32)

-@Peter dare Thank you
+@Peter dare

 No, I think you have worked hard enough! without recording the reliability data!
 Yes, the original data shows the whole of the map (although as a TIFF...it seems.
 Hard work for me...).
 Scanned sheets- I wonder what happened to the original digital files (when available) produced by L&S?
 Are they still readable?
 I still have a collection of topoplots from the old days, no doubt made mechanically and dyelined..
 But LINZ must still have the original base data, in some form or other, to tweak into the latest series.
 Interesting.